exercism/python/exercises/practice/eliuds-eggs/.approaches/parameter-modification/content.md

 Instead of relying on Python converting `int`s to `bool`s, this solution manually compares `display_value` to `0`.
 It also uses an `if` statement to check if `eggs` should be incremented by `1`, instead of directly using the result of `display_value % 2`.

-Even though this variant is more verbose, some may consider it to be more readable.
+Even though this variant is more verbose than the others, some may consider it to be more readable.

 ## Variation #2: Using Bitwise Operators